 Many national retailers offer "what to bring" lists for a college room/apartment.
 However, these lists often include prohibited and/or dangerous items.
 Please review the Apartment Packing List to see how you should prepare for living in an apartment.

-A-Z Info for living in the Apartments
+FAQs for Living in the Apartments

 In the apartment villages, it is the residents' responsibility to clean their apartments and bedrooms.
 Housekeepers do clean the laundry rooms.